Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

     "tcCredentialUrl": "https://..."
 },
-// Following field to be used for first version client certificate validation "clientThumbprint": "Client certificate thumbprint"
+// Following field to be used for first version client certificate validation "clientThumbprint": [ "Client certificate thumbprint" ]
 ```

 - **'cupsCredCrc'**: should be computed as CRC32 checksum calculated over the concatenated credentials files `cups.{trust,cert,key}`
 - **'tcCredCrc'**: should be computed as CRC32 checksum calculated over the concatenated credentials files `tc.{trust,cert,key}`
 - **'cupsCredentialUrl'**: should point to the blob/secret containing the concatenated credentials `cups.{trust,cert,key}`
 - **'tcCredentialUrl'**: should point to the blob/secret containing the concatenated credentials `tc.{trust,cert,key}`
-- **'cupsClientThumbprint'**: should include the thumbprint of the client certificate used for authenticating against the CUPS server
+- **'clientThumbprint'**: should include the thumbprint of the client certificate used for authenticating against the CUPS server.
+It is an array for allowing an old thumbprint to be accepted until the rotation mechanism completes

 ### Facade Azure Function related changes